organisciak/dissertation/document/4_posterior_objective.md

 Online annotation generally takes the form of short, fragmented tasks.
 To capitalize on the scale and ephemerality of online users, services such as Amazon's Mechanical Turk (AMT) have emerged, which encourage the short task model as a form of on-demand human work.
-Amazon describes the Mechanical Turk service as "artificial artificial intelligence," referring to the facade of computation with a human core.
-The subtext here is that Turk enables the easy undertaking of tasks that require human perception – tasks such as encoding, rating, and annotating.

 AMT has shown itself useful in information retrieval, where many individual human tasks benefit from parallelized contributions.
 The workers are non-expert workers.